serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

   doi:10.5334/jors.239.

-"Pythran: Enabling static optimization of scientific python programs" is the key publication around the Pythran compiler.
+**Pythran: Enabling static optimization of scientific python programs** is the key publication around the Pythran compiler.
 It introduces all the core concepts for a successful compiler for numerical Python: optimization of high-level constructs, expression fusion, OpenMP support for Python, SIMD